paulchartres/hass-tiko/README.md

 - [ ] Add a setup UI to guide through Home Assistant setup
 - [ ] Add a dashboard to easily access YAML configuration and generate dashboard cards
 - [ ] Add a dashboard to see Tiko data on the fly
+- [ ] Make a public Docker image on Docker Hub